shrutisharma0688/email/README.md

 ## How to run it from the command line

-Once you have finished with the setup, you can execute the following command to run it.
+Once you have finished with the setup and cloning of the repository, you can execute the following command to run it.
 ```text
 mvn clean package -Dmaven.test.skip=true && java -jar target/email-service-rest-api-0.0.1-SNAPSHOT.jar
 ```